BoccheseGiacomo/gol_lm/README.md

 ### Continual Learning and Stability

-Even when the model is fully trained, Gol-LM is designed to continually apply multiple copies that evolve using genetic algorithms.
-This continual learning approach ensures that the model can adapt to new data and evolving language patterns over time.
+Even when the model is fully trained, Gol-LM is designed to continually evolve multiple copies using genetic algorithms.
+This continual learning approach ensures that the model can adapt to new data and evolving language patterns over time even if the "meta-learning" doesn't emerge.
 By maintaining a dynamic population of models, Gol-LM can mitigate potential instabilities in the state space, ensuring stability and convergence.
 This ongoing evolutionary process helps prevent divergence and maintains the robustness of the algorithm.
+Gol-LM + continual evolutionary training -> anti-fragile model.

 ### Emergence of Meta-Learning

 The emergence of meta-learning within Gol-LM is anticipated due to the system's inherent flexibility and capacity to model a wide range of algorithms, including internal optimizers.
 Theoretically, if a Gol-LM instance, by chance, develops the ability to internally update its state in response to external rewards, it would demonstrate faster and more efficient learning compared to other instances.
+This is allowed since Gol is turing complete and can represent any algorithm exploiting inputs given as boundary conditions like reward.

 Such a model would have a higher likelihood of being selected in the genetic algorithm (GA) process, thereby propagating its traits to subsequent generations.

 Over time, this evolutionary pressure leads to the dominance of models capable of such internal learning optimizations, making meta-learning an emergent standard within the population.
 This process hinges on the principle that models which can internally incorporate reward information to refine their state will outperform and outlast those that do not.
 Consequently, models with meta-learning capabilities will naturally emerge and become prevalent in the Gol-LM population.

 The same evolutionary principles apply to self-reinforcement learning.
 Models that, by chance, develop the ability to engage in self-reinforcement learning—where internal reward mechanisms guide behavior towards optimal solutions—will have a selective advantage.
-These models simulate scenarios, hypothesize outcomes, and generate synthetic data and rewards internally, allowing them to strategize and evolve towards optimal behaviors more effectively.
+These models automatically discount reward and future expectations, and may learn to simulate scenarios, hypothesize outcomes, and generate synthetic data and rewards internally, allowing them to strategize and evolve towards optimal behaviors more effectively.

 ## Current State and Future Directions